Doctoral Degree Program

 The dissertation should demonstrate the student’s mastery of the chosen field of study as well as the ability to do independent scholarly work and to formulate conclusions that may modify or enlarge previous knowledge.

 Candidates must present themselves for the oral defense of the dissertation at such time and place as the student, the DDS, and the committee determine.
 Upon completion of the dissertation, the candidate must make unbound copies of the dissertation available to the faculty.
-Copies of the approved dissertation must be submitted to the Graduate School.
+Copies of the approved dissertation must be submitted to the graduate school.

 Combined Doctoral Degree